tlemo/bounce_softbody/readme.md

 * [GLAD](https://glad.dav1d.de/)
 * [imgui](https://github.com/ocornut/imgui)

+### Documentation

+**Note**: Use the the Testbed for learning how to use Bounce Softbody.
+The Testbed is a collection of visual tests and examples that can support the development of the library.
+As you would imagine, this application is not part of the library.

 ## Building

 Bounce Softbody uses [premake](https://premake.github.io/) for generating project files in a platform agnostic manner. [premake](https://premake.github.io/) is available at https://premake.github.io/.